 Following a PhD in Civil Engineering at the University of Waterloo (Canada), I worked for 2 years as researcher in the Computer Vision Laboratory at ETH Zurich, before becoming Assistant Professor in Construction Informatics at Heriot-Watt University.
-In 2019, I joined the University of Edinburgh where I am Senior Lecturer in Infrastructure Programme Delivery.
+In 2019, I joined the University of Edinburgh where I was first Senior Lecturer and now Reader in Construction Informatics.
 I teach on construction management and informatics, and lead the CyberBuild Lab that delivers research and innovation in these areas.

 I lead the CyberBuild Lab that I founded.
 In partnership with numerous collaborators, we have delivered research and consultancy projects with the overarching goal to improve facility and infrastructure asset life cycle management as well as the health and safety of the construction workforce through novel applications of sensing, data processing, and communication technologies.